CognitiveVR/c3d-sdk-webxr/README.md

 ```

 ## 🔧 Installation
-You can add Cognitive3D to your javascript project in two ways.
+You can add Cognitive3D to your JavaScript project in two ways.
 ### Option 1.
 Install from NPM
-Inside your javascript project's terminal, run the following command
+Inside your JavaScript project's terminal, run the following command
 ```
 npm install @cognitive3d/analytics
 ```